-I haven't heard their live effort, Silver Apples on the Moon, but I have come across an archive release of some unreleased demos from the early '80s, called Outer Mania.
-Four of the five tracks are different (and largely slightly inferior) versions of tracks from the two above albums, with only I Love You being previously unheard.
+No Mellotron on their live effort, Silver Apples on the Moon, but I have come across an archive release of some unreleased demos from the early '80s, called Outer Mania.
+Four of the five tracks are different (and largely slightly inferior) versions of tracks from the two above albums, only I Love You being previously unheard.
 The Scene Of Pale Blue (I suspect this is from their split LP with Kanzeon from 1981) has what sounds like the same Mellotron part as the later version, leaving the short but Mellotron-heavy I Love You as the only real reason to buy the album.

 See: Samples etc.

 Good Dog Bad Dog (1996, 60.10) ***½/T

 I Will Not Eat the Darkness

 Happy to Be So